mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 If you are on a **Developer** tenant, no additional MindSphere API roles are assigned.
 The granted access to your app is shown in the registration summary page.
 {{% /alert %}}

-Please note, for further configuration of your registration e.g. CSPs or additional roles, please use the Developer Cockpit.
+Please note, for further configuration of your registration, for example, CSPs or additional roles, please use the Developer Cockpit.

 {{% alert type="info" %}}
-You can have multiple versions of your app within the Developer Cockpit, for example versions with different configurations or roles and scopes.
+You can have multiple versions of your app within the Developer Cockpit, for example, versions with different configurations or roles and scopes.

 The deployment registered via the **Auto Registration** process is *always mapped to the version created during the process*.
 If you want to create additional versions of your app, you can do this by manually creating a new version within the Developer Cockpit.
 {{% /alert %}}